-NOTE: If neither of these methods work, you can press the reset button located in a small hole on the bottom of the Notebook PC with a pen, mechanical pencil, or paper clip.
-Do not use a standard pencil because the tip may break off in the hole.
+- 1. Try a "warm boot" by pressing the [Ctrl][Alt][Del] keys simultaneously.
+(You may try a few times.) - 2.
+If warm booting fails to work, you can press the shut down button located in a small hole on the bottom of the Notebook PC with a pen, mechanical pencil, or paper clip.
+(Do not use a standard pencil because the tip may break off in the hole.)